 Viv gifted Bandit to the Classic Yacht Charitable Trust in May 2013 with a nominal transaction cost of 20cents to complete the transfer.
 She is in sound condition having been stored in Viv's shed for 14 years where Viv and his son carried out some repairs to her.
 The vessel was moved on 1st May 2013 to Horizon Boats Ltd in Stillwater, before being moved to Yachting Developments Ltd in Hobsonville, where she sat for some years awaiting funding to complete the restoration.

 Past friends and associates of Peter made some donations toward the restoration, with the major contribution coming from the generous arrangement between Bruce Tantrum and super yacht builder Ian Cook of Yachting Developments Ltd, exchanging model yachts crafted by Bruce for restoration work completed by Ian.
 Bandit is now fully restored.
-She was donated to the New Zealand Maritime Museum in June 2018 where she is on display beside the Americas cup winning boat NZL32 as part of the Sir Peter Blake story.
+She was donated to the New Zealand Maritime Museum in June 2018 where she is was officially unveiled on 30th Jan 2019 and is now on display beside the Americas cup winning boat NZL32 as part of the Sir Peter Blake story.

 Tony Blake is a world reknowned historical and modern marine artist (http://www.adblake.com/).
 He has recently completed a historically accurate oil painting of Bandit which he describes as follows: